-In the mass balance method, it is currently allocated to the three ISCC PLUS-certified resin types Lewatit® S 8227, S 8229, and CNP P. For the carbon footprint of these WAC resins, which, according to the ISCC, are defined as "biocircular," calculations show that GHG emissions are reduced by 60% compared with resins manufactured in 2023 with acrylonitrile from conventional fossil sources.
+In the mass balance method, it is currently allocated to the three ISCC PLUS-certified resin types Lewatit[®] S 8227, S 8229, and CNP P. For the carbon footprint of these WAC resins, which, according to the ISCC, are defined as "bio-circular," calculations show that GHG emissions are reduced by 57% compared with resins manufactured in 2020 with acrylonitrile from conventional fossil sources.
 Depending on the manufacturer and batch, the PCF of the raw materials can fluctuate - sometimes significantly - which means that such sustainability balances do not represent product constants.

 In addition to raw materials, renewable sources of energy contribute to a product's carbon footprint and, in turn, its sustainability.
-In the case of ion exchange resins, this applies to, for example, caustic soda that is obtained from electrolysis and required in the production of many resins.
+In the case of ion exchange resins, this applies to, for example, caustic soda that is obtained from electrolysis and is required in the production of many resins.

-Thanks to a special partnership at the Verbund site in Leverkusen, we use caustic soda obtained by means of electricity from a hydroelectric power station on the river Rhine in Germany.
+Thanks to a special partnership at the networked site in Leverkusen, we use caustic soda obtained by means of electricity from a hydroelectric power station on the river Rhine in Germany.
 This improves the sustainability of not only the aforementioned WAC resins, but also many other resins produced in Leverkusen.

-Influence of biomass-balanced acrylonitrile and/or "green" (renewable) caustic soda on the product carbon footprint (PCF) of Lewatit® S 8227
+Influence of biomass-balanced acrylonitrile and/or "green" (renewable) caustic soda on the Product Carbon Footprint (PCF) of Lewatit[®] S 8227

-Source: LANXESS calculations based on the Product Carbon Footprint Engine (PCFE) including biogenic carbon restoration (2022; "cradle-to-gate")
+Source: LANXESS calculations based on ISO 14067 including biogenic carbon restoration (2020; "Cradle to Gate")

-The GHG emissions associated with Lewatit® S 8227 in 2023 have been reduced by 13% simply through the use of "green" caustic soda.
-Using bio-circular acrylonitrile further cuts the emissions by 61%, resulting in an overall reduction of 66% compared to the previous year 2022.
+The GHG emissions associated with Lewatit[®] S 8227, for example, have been reduced by 14% simply through the use of "green" caustic soda.
+Using bio-circular acrylonitrile alone, emissions have been cut by 57%, resulting in an overall reduction of 71%.